-These condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standards 34, and are prepared on a going concern basis.
-Consequently, they should be read in conjunction with the annual audited consolidated financial statements for the year ended December 31, 2017, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These Financial Statements are prepared on a going concern basis in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

 Effective the Transition Date, the Company completed its previously announced transition to a diversified holding company resulting in the Company no longer relying on the reporting requirements applicable to it as an investment entity ("Investment Entity Reporting") under IFRS 10: Consolidated Financial Statements.
 As a result, and on the Transition Date, the Company was required to apply the acquisition method of accounting to its investments in MTV and Beretta Farms Inc. ("Beretta") (Note 4).